-Release managers are the individuals that plan schedule and are the gatekeepers of the software build and delivery process.
+Release managers are the individuals that plan schedules and are the gatekeepers of the software build and delivery process.
 This role is not easy by any means and requires great attention to detail and a complete understanding of the software build and delivery process.

 The release manager interacts with a variety of different roles throughout the software development lifecycle.
 On a daily basis, they communicate with IT Ops, test managers, dev managers, and the project management office.
-Individuals in this role also need to report senior IT management and keep those parties up to date on the project status.
+Individuals in this role also need to report to senior IT management and keep those parties up to date on the project status.

 What Are the Roles and Responsibilities of a Release Manager?

 The job of a release manager contains a variety of roles and responsibilities that require experience and leadership skills.
-The key concern and goal of the release manager is to ensure that changes efficiently flow through any pre-production environments which results in successful releases and deployments that cause little disruption.
+The key concern and goal of the release manager are to ensure that changes efficiently flow through any pre-production environments which results in successful releases and deployments that cause little disruption.